Quick summary of key school information

 Do teachers assign homework to their students? |

 We assign learning activities to enable continuation of classwork at home, according to student individual needs.
-These activities are evaluated using our unique Evidence for Learning structure.
+These activities are evaluated using our unique evidence for learning structure.
 We do ask that all students read every night - the recommended time varies by age. |

 Approximate hours of homework given |

 The amount of time depends on student needs, developmental stage, and age.
-For Early Years and Grade 1 and 2, we would not expect the student to spend more than 30-45 mintes at home on such tasks. |
+For KG and Grade 1 and 2, we would not expect the student to spend more than 15-30 minutes at home on such tasks, for students in Grades 3 an above, the time spent in independent learning at home increases in age-appropriate increments. |

 Percentage of students who pursue further education post-graduation |